allianzy-inc/allianzy/README.md

-# Allianzy Inc & Beltix SaaS Platform
+# Allianzy Inc & Beltix SaaS

 A multi-tenant SaaS dashboard UI built with SvelteKit and Shadcn UI.